yaya2devops/cloudblog/clbs1e9dm000208l8cxnf6khm.md

 - **Monitor the performance of the deployment:** You can use tools like **Kubernetes Dashboard** or **Prometheus** to monitor the performance of the deployment, including the resource usage of the pods and the health of the containers.
 This can help you identify and troubleshoot issues with the deployment.

-In summary, there are several actions you can take after creating a Kubernetes deployment in YAML to manage and monitor the deployment and ensure that it is running smoothly.
+There are several actions you can take after creating a Kubernetes deployment in YAML to manage and monitor the deployment and ensure that it is running smoothly.

 ## Conclusion